 An ETF is an exchange-traded fund.
 ETFs operate in essentially the same way as other funds, plus the titles issued by these funds are traded on an exchange.
 In accordance with their legal structure, this type of fund can constitute undertakings for collective investment in transferable securities (UCITS).
+In Poland, ETFs can be created as closedend funds with an Investment Certificate (IC) as the underlying asset.
+IC performance is based on an index or another asset.

 The fund issues titles, which are purchased by investors.
 A participation title denotes a share in the total assets of the fund, i.e., the right to some part of it (i.e. the net asset value per such participation title).
 The accumulated funds are then invested by the fund.
-Hence the name of the collective investment sector, of which the fund is an instrument - the fund invests the common (collective) assets of all its investors.
+Hence the name of the collective investment sector, of which the fund is an instrument the fund invests the common (collective) assets of all its investors.
 The fund's assets include the assets invested by the fund following its investment policy.
 In order to achieve performance (indices or other specified indicators), ETFs may perform physical replication, where all titles represented in the reference title are included in the fund's portfolio (this may also be partial physical replication, where titles with negligible weight, liquidity or due to the investment strategy setup - e.g. arms industry, etc. are omitted from the portfolio).
 Another method is synthetic replication, whereby such ETFs are generally swap-based and invest in a substitute basket of securities, whereby the ETF manager agrees with a selected counterparty (e.g. a major bank) to swap the performance of the substitute basket of securities for the performance of a tracked index or other specified indicator.